mikependon/RepoDB.NET/pages/about.md

 ---
 layout: default
 title: ABOUT
-description: "RepoDB is a hybrid-ORM library for .NET.
-It is the best alternative ORM to both Dapper and EntityFramework."
+description: "RepoDB is a hybrid-ORM library for .NET."
 nav_order: 15
 permalink: /about
 ---